 Whatever stage you are at in your life, Traditional Acupuncture is considered suitable for all ages, including babies and children.

 With official NICE guidelines available to doctors, knowledge of acupuncture is growing in the UK.
-The National Institute for Health & Clinical Excellence recommends that acupuncture should be available on the NHS as a cost effective short-term treatment for the management of early persistent non specific lower back pain and tension type headaches.
+The National Institute for Health & Clinical Excellence recommends that acupuncture should be available on the NHS as a cost effective short-term treatment for the management of tension type headaches.

 May 2013 The British Acupuncture Council have partnered with Anxiety UK to fund a joint research project into how traditional acupuncture can help anxiety disorders.